teng66/chiyu3/README.md

 And I don't want like some one to sale is,Although it is MIT.
-Or no fork it and eidt it by themselves for make money.This kind of behavior is immoral. like this fuck guys "q15690028/0429" fuck u.I hope the police will find you at an early date.
+Or no fork it and eidt it by themselves for make money.This kind of behavior is immoral.

 #This project is free. all free!!!
 It's for technical study.
 Don't buy this project from other people.